bastjan/kubewarden-appuio-evaluation/Readme.md

 Rust gives the better experience currently.
 You can use the "official" types.
 There is no friction in the toolchain.

 Loading the cluster-context is supported in Rust.
 Testing it is painful though currently.
 Only some types (ns, ingress, services) are supported.
 The API is not yet stable and a way to load all types (also CRDs) is coming soon.

+kwctl crashes when trying to load my rust wasm binary. (used for E2E, annotation for deployment, etc.)